Heera Mandi: Prostitution

 The brothel houses were further developed by the British in the old Anarkali Bazaar for the recreation and enjoyment of the British soldiers during the British Raj.
 After that, these were shifted to Lohari Gate and then to Taxali Gate.

 The place is also considered as a symbol for the city of Lahore during the Mughal period.
 Over time, during the day, Heera Mandi is much like any other Pakistani bazaar and is known for its good food, wide range of Khussa (traditional Mughal footwear), and shops for musical instruments and dance.
 At night, the 'brothels above the shops' were opened.
 Sometimes the words 'Heera Mandi' themselves are considered to be offensive during informal conversations.

 Crackdown on prostitution

 During Muhammad Zia-ul-Haq's reign, an operation was conducted against music and dance houses, which were alleged to be dens of prostitution.
-The operation served to spread the practice throughout the city.
+The operation served to spread the practice throughout the city instead of one limited area of the city.

 After prostitution was outlawed in Heera Mandi, much of the area was converted into food streets, restaurants and retail shops.
-In recent times, there are prostitutes in the area who are selling sex secretly, the practice in the neighbourhood is in decline with the rise of reserve prostitutes on online websites, though it's still illegal.
+In recent times, there are prostitutes in the area who are selling sex secretly, the practice in the neighbourhood is in decline with the rise of 'reserving' prostitutes on online websites, though it's still illegal.